 • Microwave (our favorite method): Place a damp kitchen towel in the microwave on high heat for 1 minute then place the dough covered in plastic wrap in the warm microwave and let rise with the door closed.

-• Oven Method: Preheat the oven to the lowest setting of 150˚F for 2 minutes then turn the oven OFF, place your dough bowl into the oven over a towel and close the door.
+• Oven Method: Place your dough bowl into the oven with the light on.
 We use this method to make our Easy Cinnamon Rolls rise in half the time!

 How Long to Bake Dinner Rolls